x-crowbar-x/PyBye/README.md

 <b><p>You can:</p></b>

+- Change commands and icons.
 - Set any text for the buttons, which makes it possible to change the position of any button.
 For example, to put suspend on the first place you need to switch the commands of the first and the third buttons, icons and their texts.
-- Change commands and icons.
 - Specify the border width.
-- Change the size of the main window. <b>BUT, after the latest update it is now 1920x1080, no matter what values below that you put inside the config, unless you also change the value of `border_width`.
-The same same applies to greater resolutions.</b>
+- Change the size of the main window. <b>BUT, after the latest update it is always fullscreen, no matter what values you for the resolution you set in the config, unless you also change the values of `border_width` and `fullscreen_mode`.</b>
-- Disable confirmation.
+- Disable confirmation dialog.
 - Enable shortcuts (don't even know if anyone would need them at all, but they are `Alt`+(from `1` to `5`)).
 - Enable the cancel button.
-(Also don't know if anyone would need it, because I set Escape button to close the window.)
+(Also don't know if anyone would need it, because I set Escape button to close the dialog and the main window.)
 - Specify how much space between buttons and text you would like to have.
 - And also specify the spacing between the buttons.
 - Disable fullscreen mode.